 There are many easy and convenient ways to buy and sell shares, with most high street banks and building societies offering a trading service.
 There are also many options for trading shares online, providing broadly equivalent services, although rates of commission may vary.

-As registrar of Treatt plc, Capita Asset Services offer an online and telephone service to personal holders who wish to buy or sell shares in Treatt.
+As registrar of Treatt plc, Link Asset Services offer an online and telephone service to personal holders who wish to buy or sell shares in Treatt.
 Advance registration is not required and the service, which is quick and easy to use, allows trading at a real time price, which is advised to you at the time of your instruction.
 Alternatively, instructions can be given to trade at a particular price so you do not have to watch the market, whilst waiting to trade.

 Donating Shares to Charity